The Floral Language of Blossom Timing in Apples

 No exchange.
 No fertilization.
 No harvest.

 Plant different varieties.
 Match their flowering groups.
-Consider a crabapple--riotous with blossom, generous with pollen--as a kind of anchor tree.
+And consider a crabapple--riotous with blossom, generous with pollen--as a kind of anchor tree.
 In English orchards they were planted not for prestige but for reliability.
 A cloud of bloom against uncertainty.

 An orchard has always been choreography against risk.